Published on: 03/08/2023 · Last updated on: 29/07/2025

 How to make a Group Assignment

-• For Group submissions, ensure you have first created Groups in Moodle and allocated students.
+- For Group submissions, ensure you have first created Groups in Moodle, allocated students to them and added those groups to a Grouping – this must be done before you create the assignment activity.
 You can add students manually or allow students to allocate themselves with the Group Choice activity.

-• A Group submission will be shared among Group members and all members of the Group will see when one member uploads the submission.
+- A Group submission will be shared among Group members, determined by the grouping, and all members of the Group will see when one member uploads the submission.

-• Require group to make submission.
-If enabled, students not allocated to a Group cannot submit.
+- Require group to make submission.
+If set to Yes, students not allocated to a group cannot submit.
+If set to No, students not allocation to a group will be made into a default group.

 Configuring Notification settings